tradecloud/tradecloud-docs-api-v2/authentication.md

 When the refresh token is valid, the API will return 200 and contain a new token pair, containing a new access token and a new refresh token.
 Otherwise, the API will return 401 - "Not authenticated".
-Access tokens and refresh tokens cannot be used once they are expired or a new access token is generated.
+Refresh token cannot be used once it is expired or a new refresh token is generated.

 ```
 // Response code: